-If you need a Bible study to do with a small group, you can download a FREE 25 page devotional study and journal: Who I Am in Christ: A Scripture Writing and Prayer Journal.
+If you need a Bible study to do with a small group, you can download our FREE Who I Am in Christ: A Scripture Writing and Prayer Journal.
 Feel free to make copies for your group 🙂

 3. Show hospitality.